toiratcui12345/Java-Web-App/README.md

-First Java Web App using Spring Framework, REST API, H2 Database With Instruction
+First Java Web App using Spring Framework, REST API, Rest and HTTP Client, H2 Database, create some tests With Instruction